-The U.S. National Academies' Roundtable on Science and Technology for Sustainability convened a symposium to examine the multi-stakeholder partnership record in addressing issues associated with sustainability.
+The U.S. National Academies of Sciences, Engineering and Medicine's Roundtable on Science and Technology for Sustainability convened a symposium to examine the multi-stakeholder partnership record in addressing issues associated with sustainability.
 The symposium focused on the challenges that the partnerships have addressed, including: involvement of several sectors, action at varying scales, from local to global, a combination of public and private financing, and a complex set of science questions.

 The experience of eleven partnerships shaped the analysis and discussion.
 In-depth case studies of these partnerships have been conducted by experts with experience in analyzing partnerships involving science and technology issues.
 The case studies used a common framework and set of questions to describe and analyze each of the partnerships.
 A steering group of Roundtable members organized the symposium program based on its review of preliminary drafts of the review papers, in order to encourage discussion among all participants of issues that cross-cut the review papers.

 The following partnerships were examined as case studies:

 - Common Code for the Coffee Community (Africa/Asia/ L. America)

 - East Coast Fever Vaccine Development (East/Central Africa)